biplav-s/ai-resources/reading-list/Readme-LLMs.md

 > > 2.
 [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608), June 2024 (revised Feb 2025). _A comprehensive survey of prompting approaches across LLM types_.
 > > 3.
 [Promptify](https://github.com/promptslab/Promptify) - a Python library to automate creating prompts and getting structured results
 > > 4.
 [AISuite](https://github.com/andrewyng/aisuite) - a Python library providing interface to multiple LLMs for prompting and getting responses

+> e.
+Programmatically using LLMs
+> > 1.
+[Ollama library](https://github.com/ollama/ollama).
+Using it for [Tool calling](https://www.ibm.com/think/tutorials/local-tool-calling-ollama-granite) - illustrated with Granite.
+>  > 2.
+One could also use HuggingFace tool - [see course](https://huggingface.co/learn/llm-course/chapter1/1) and LangChain - [see tutorial](https://python.langchain.com/docs/tutorials/).
 ---

 5. [ChatGPT](https://openai.com/blog/chatgpt/), from OpenAI - LLM for dialogs